SMZR 32x150 / N52 - magnetic separator with handle

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
-It's also worth noting that miniscule components of these magnets have the potential to hinder the diagnostic process in case of swallowing.
+- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these products can complicate diagnosis when they are in the body.

 Exercise Caution with Neodymium Magnets